 Sugar-based liquid baits are another option; these will cause the workers to destroy their own nest.
 As the workers carry the insecticides back to the larvae and the queen, the colony will slowly die.

 However, during this time, you may see an increased number of ants due to the sweet treats left out!
-Combined with this, it’s also good to note that ants can change their preferences; for example, smaller tropical Pharaoh’s ants prefer protein to sweets food.
+Combined with this, it’s also good to note that ants can change their preferences; for example, smaller tropical Pharaoh’s ants prefer protein to sweet food.

 Therefore, a good trick is to leave several types of toxic baits out and keep replacing them.
 Baits are great for Black ants!
 We would use Amdro Liquid Ant Bait Stations (although always be wary around pets and children, always read the label)!